 - A minimum three year warranty, although four years is preferable.

-- A motherboard with a Trusted Platform Module, (TPM), which allows for hard drive encryption without the need for an additional password on boot.
+- A motherboard with a Trusted Platform Module, (TPM), or some other hardware-native mechanism that allows for hard drive encryption without the need for an additional password on boot.

-- A hardware configuration that is compatible with our Windows and Linux endpoint management systems.
+- A hardware configuration that is compatible with ETS Windows, macOS, and Linux endpoint management systems.

 - No “whitebox” computer builds.

 In the case of re-purposed equipment, ETS might not require that a warranty be in place.
 For example, a good-condition laptop with an expired warranty might be acceptable as a graduate student device.
 All other requirements for new purchases apply to re-purposed laptops, desktops, and tablets.